 Sometimes, as much as we’d like to get away, we simply can’t venture beyond our own backyard.
-But sleeping in your own bed at night still can feel like a vacation if you follow these 10 staycation ideas.
-All it takes is a little creativity and some advance planning to make a staycation feel more like a real vacation.
+But sleeping in your own bed at night still can feel like a vacation if you try these staycation ideas.
+All it takes is a little creativity and some advance planning to make a staycation in your own home feel more like a real vacation.

 Winning Staycation Ideas